ans-group/docs.ukfast.co.uk/source/cloud/flex/lbaas/config_lb_through_interface.md

 -   **ROUND_ROBIN** will use each backend in order and rotate between them on each request, regardless of the current volume of open connections to that backend or the client making the request.
 -   **SOURCE_IP** is a way of ensuring clients connecting will always use the same backend between visits or requests so long as the source IP remains identical.

 On the next screen you then add the pool members - the individual servers / instances which receive traffic from the listener.
-You can o add instances to the pool with the `Add` button to the right of the instance.
+You can add instances to the pool from your list of Available Instances by clicking the `Add` button to the right of the instance.

 ![lbmemberpoolwizard](../files/20.png)